boredasfawk/php_store/README.md

 The whole project is also on my [github](https://github.com/boredasfawk) as well.

+FYI-- Most folders are there to give some idea how i want the finaly project to be structured

 ## Getting Started

 - Just put folder where server is stored if local, i.e. '/srv/http/'.